-Click the share buttons at the top of the page to copy the link or share directly to a variety of social networks.
+Click the share buttons to copy the link or share directly to a variety of social networks.
 Once you have shared the video, your friends will be able to watch the recorded stream from the point where the Clip ends or jump right into the broadcast and join you in chat.

 To remove a Clip you have created, click the gear icon on any Clip viewing page and click on Remove Clip.